SONG: Self-Organizing Neural Graphs: Theoretical analysis

 Let us consider the remaining, third case, when $T$ passes through $u_i$ only once, and makes a decision $d$.
 In other words, there exists a unique $t$ such that $i_t=i$ and $d_t=d$.
 Observe that if $j=i_{t+1}$ then we move from $u_i$ to $u_j$ and all the probabilities $\prob{T;G[i,l,d]}=0$, for $l \neq j$.
 Moreover, since $T$ visits $u_i$ only once, we get $\prob{T;G}=m_{ji}^d\prob{T;G[i,j,d]}$, which completes the proof. \end{proof}

 We now show the consequences of the above theorem for the SONG model.
 For this purpose, we assume that $X=(x_i)_{i=1..K}$ where each $x_i$ is associated with a label $y_i$.
 We also consider SONG $\G$ trained on $X$ for trajectories of length $N$.
 Thus for each pair $(x, y)$, we define the probability that a random trajectory of length $N$ reaches leaf corresponding to $y$ as $\prob{T(N)=y \, | T \sim \G_x}$.

-Then the accuracy of $\G$ over set $X$ is defined as the probability of predicting the correct class
+In the following theorem, we show that if SONG is trained with zero CE or BCE loss, then no trajectory of length $N$ in $\G_x$ visits the same internal node twice with nonzero probability.